Bambuu/intermediate-react/part2/src/assignments/assignment-extra-1.md

-# ASSIGNMENT THREE - REFS
+# EXTRA ASSIGNMENT - REFS
 Occasionally we do need to access the underlying DOM.
 It's very rare, and mostly for managing user focus, or integrating with third party libraries.